 About the property

-Our self-catering holiday cottage in The Forest of Dean is within walking distance of The Wye Valley.
-We look forward to welcoming you to this hidden part of Gloucestershire, on the Welsh Borders.
+A two bedroomed self-catering holiday cottage in The Forest of Dean, within walking distance of The Wye Valley on the Welsh Border.

 Although the Forest of Dean was designated as the country’s first National Forest Park, it remains one of the best kept secrets.
 Situated between the Rivers Wye and Severn, this former royal hunting ground provides a magical setting for walkers, cyclists, and nature lovers – and The White Horse pub in the village provides excellent food if you don’t want to do your own cooking!